 - Thoracic outlet syndrome.
 The thoracic outlet is the space between your collarbone and first rib, and thoracic outlet syndrome refers to a group of disorders in the blood vessels or nerves in this region that causes pain in the shoulder or neck.
 Physical therapy may be required.

 - Medial epicondylitis (golfer’s elbow).
 So named because the condition may be caused by the repetitive nature of swinging a golf club.
 A number of other repetitive motions can also cause golfer’s elbow.
 It often causes pain in the wrist and fingers.

-The list above is not all-inclusive, and you should contact Abell and Capitan Law if you are dealing with another kind of upper extremity injury.
+The list above is not all-inclusive, and you should contact Capitan Law if you are dealing with another kind of upper extremity injury.

 How can I claim LTD benefits for an Upper Extremity Injury?

 It can be difficult to obtain disability benefits for upper extremity injuries that do not involve fractures.
 In most cases, the evidence must show that an upper extremity injury impairs a person’s ability to perform basic functions like pushing, pulling, lifting, or grasping.

 Disability benefits are only one possible avenue for compensation in these cases, as some people may also be eligible to file civil lawsuits against negligent parties responsible for their upper extremity injuries.
 You should discuss your case with an experienced attorney in order to understand all of your options.